respoke/docs/src/server/node/getting-started.md

 ## Overview

 The Respoke Node.js library provides a convenient way for Node developers to interface with Respoke for non-browser-to-browser communication tasks.
-Good examples of non-browser-to-browser communication tasks include authentication and listening for webhooks.
+Good examples of non-browser-to-browser communication tasks include authentication.

 ## Install Respoke Node.js